The smooth classification of 4-dimensional complete intersections: The case of odd total degree

 \begin{lemma} Let $X$ be a closed, connected non-spin $8$-manifold which is homotopy equivalent to a $CW$-complex with only even dimensional cells, $\xi$ a stable vector bundle over $X$ and $\bar{g} \colon \xi \to \xi$ an orientation preserving stable bundle automorphism.
-Then $\bar{g}$ is homotopic to the identity. \end{lemma}
+Then $\bar{g}$ is fibre homotopic to the identity. \end{lemma}

-\begin{proof} By standard $K$-theoretic arguments (given for automorphisms of stable spherical fibrations in \cite[Lemma I.4.6]{Br}), it is sufficient to prove that $[X, SO] = 0$.
-This follows from a calculation with the Atiyah-Hirzebruch spectral sequence, where the only non-zero term on the 0-line is $H^8(X; \pi_8(SO)) = \Z/2$ and this term is killed by the $d^2$-differential since $X$ is non-spin.
-We leave the details to the reader. \end{proof}
+\begin{proof} By standard $K$-theoretic arguments (given for automorphisms of stable spherical fibrations in \cite[Lemma I.4.6]{Br1}), it is sufficient to prove that $[X, SO] = 0$.
+By \cite[Proposition 4C.1]{Ha}, we may assume that there is a homotopy equivalence $X \simeq K \cup_f D^8$, where $K$ is a $6$-dimensional $CW$-complex with only even-dimensional cells and $f \colon S^7 \to K$ attaches a single $8$-cell.
+Consider the Puppe sequence of the cofibration $K \to K \cup_f D^8 \to S^8$: